tejender-lib/CyberSecurity-Internship-Portfolio/README.md

 ## Skills & Tools
 ### Penetration Testing Tools:
 - **Nikto:** Used for web server scanning to identify vulnerabilities.
+- **Nmap:** Used for network discovery and vulnerability scanning to identify open ports, services, and potential security issues.
 - **Burp Suite:** Employed for web application security testing.
 - **Wireshark:** Utilized for network traffic analysis.
 - **Hydra:** Applied in brute-force attacks.